WHAT IS THERMAL IMAGING?

 The Thermal imaging technology clearly detects even the most detailed variations in temperature, and then generates this thermal image into a very subtle temperature form called a “THERMOGRAM”.
 The device takes only a fraction of a second for an order of sensors to collect temperature data in the FOV (field of view) of the device to create the thermogram.

 All the images that capture by the thermal imaging technology sounds high-tech and a bit complicated to explain.
-The essential information to recognize is that a thermal imaging scope detects the heat signatures of the objects/things and utilizes them to create an image which is visualize to the human eye even in the absolute darkness.
+The essential information to recognize is that a thermal imaging device detects the heat signatures of the objects/things and utilizes them to create an image which is visualize to the human eye even in the absolute darkness.